Rithvik-krishna/devclean/README.md

 You *think* they are safe to remove — but you are not 100% sure.

+**If devclean made you hesitate more or less, please open an issue.**

 Current options are unsatisfying:

 * `rm -rf` — fast but dangerous